offensive-vk/reactjs-quiz-app/README.md

 - **⚙️ vite.config.js**: Configuration for Vite.
 - **📂 src/context/dataContext.js**: Manages the state and logic for the quiz.
 - **🗂 public/quiz.json**: Contains the quiz questions and answers.

+## Custom Questions / Answer

+You can also use your own quiz questions and answers.
+Have a look at the [Schema](./Schema.md).

 ## 🧑‍💻 Authors